Medical Policy: 01.01.17

 Conservative measures for the treatment of lymphedema include, but are not limited to elevation of the affected limb, exercise, massage, and use of a compression bandage system or compression garment.

-The evidence on pneumatic compression pumps applied to the limb for patients with lymphedema includes randomized controlled trials (RCTs) and systemic reviews of RCTs.
+Summary: The evidence on pneumatic compression pumps applied to the limb for patients with lymphedema includes randomized controlled trials (RCTs) and systemic reviews of RCTs.
 Relevant outcomes are symptoms, change in disease status, functional outcomes and quality of life.
 The majority of these RCTs were rated as moderate to high quality by an Agency for Healthcare Research and Quality review, and about half reported significant improvement with pumps compared with conservative care.
 The evidence is sufficient to determine qualitatively that the technology results in meaningful improvement in the net health outcome.

 Based on the peer reviewed medical literature the role of trunk or chest pneumatic compression therapy in the treatment of lymphedema is lacking, the clinical effectiveness of these devices cannot be determined and their role in the management of lymphedema has not been established and further research is indicated and therefore, is considered investigational.